Pezebuike/azure-aks-automation/README.md

 ![Learn-Grow-Invite your friends](https://github.com/cloudnloud/Rockylinux/blob/main/Cloudnloud-Community-banner.png)

-Past 11 years Cloudnloud Tech Community helped many IT professionals to learn niche technologies with real-time use cases in their own lab.
+Past 11 years Cloudnloud Tech Community has helped many professionals to learn niche technologies with real-time use cases in their own lab.
 We strongly believe the more we fail in our own lab, the more we are confident in the real-time scenarios.

 ### Skills:

-Linux,Cloud,DevOps,Docker,K8s,Seccurity,Solutions,Re-Engineering,Virtuvalization,Data,AI,Python,Ansible,Terraform,
+Linux,Cloud,DevOps,Docker,K8s,Security,Solutions,Re-Engineering,Virtualization,Data,AI,Python,Ansible,Terraform

 ### Feel Free to engage me and Loud Better:
 👇